+Vitamin D is the sunshine vitamin, that enables your body to function and also helps form strong bones and teeth.
 Vitamin D are substances that are made in your body.
 It is required to absorb calcium and regulate the amount of phosphate in your body.
-These nutritions are required to keep the bones, teeth, muscles, nerves and immune system healthy.
+These nutritions keep the bones, teeth, muscles, nerves and immune system healthy.

 How do I get the required amount of Vitamin D?

 You can get Vitamin D in three ways:

 When your skin is exposed to sunlight, Vitamin D is produced in your body.
 However, be careful not to over expose as this may cause skin ageing and cancer.

 Alternatively, you can get the supply from dietary sources.
 Foods rich in Vitamin D include

 - oily fish – such as salmon, sardines, herring and mackerel

 - fortified foods – such as some fat spreads and breakfast cereals